 How LuHi Fosters a Culture of Improvement and Growth for Students

 High school is a time of growth for students.
-From learning to handle conflict to being held accountable, Lutheran High School invests in student growth.
+From navigating classroom success to learning accountability, Lutheran High School invests in student growth.

 BY Hannah Buchholz

-It’s true.
 We have high standards for our students at Lutheran High.
-We want them to succeed at the highest levels, and to be so much more than just “functioning adults.”
-We want to help out students become compassionate, giving, loving, intelligent members of society who are committed to God, and who impact the world in big ways.
-This goal drives everything we do at LuHi, and we are strategic in supporting students to achieve it.
-We are proud of our school’s culture of improvement and growth.
-Let’s talk more about what that means.
+We want them to succeed at the highest levels and be much more than just “functioning adults.”
+We want to help students become compassionate, giving, loving, intelligent members of society who are committed to Kingdom Work.

-A key component of academics at LuHi is the relationship between teacher and student.
-We know that when a teacher takes a genuine interest in the success and well being of students, they feel supported.
-This creates a safe environment where the student can fail, knowing they will have someone in their corner to help them learn from their mistakes.
+A key component of academic success at LuHi is the relationship between teacher and student.
+Students feel supported when their teachers take a genuine interest in their success and well-being.
+A highly relational environment creates a space where the student can fail, knowing they will have someone in their corner to help them learn from their mistakes.

 Personal Support for Each Student